5 Questions Every Paladin Should Be Able to Answer

 I have seen quite a few paladins in my time—both at the table and in fiction, and my favorite is O-Chul from the Order of the Stick Comics.
 He is what a paladin should be in my opinion, fighting for justice without overdoing it.
 Paladins have a stereotype of being “lawful stupid.”
 Frequently they appear so full of themselves and their station that they make everything about them.

 A paladin should put their deity above everything including their own pride.
 They shouldn’t be glory seeking zealots but seeking to glorify their deity through their every action.
 Their should be someone with rock hard faith in the rightness of their cause, not the rightness in themselves.
 If anything, they should doubt themselves, questioning whether or not their every action is the right one to exemplify the rightness of their deity and their cause.
 Here are 5 Questions to help you role play a paladin better.
-Previously we shared with you 5 Questions to help you play a fighter, cleric, monk, bard, and rogue better.
+Previously we shared with you 5 Questions to help you play a barbarian, bard, cleric, druid, fighter, monk, ranger, rogue, sorcerer, and wizard better.

 1) What Caused Your Strong Devotion to your Deity?